belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 Download from https://lightningpolar.com/ and follow the installation instructions for your operating system.

-## Workshop 1: App setup and Bitcoin on-chain wallet
+## Workshop 1: Project setup and Bitcoin on-chain wallet

 In this workshop, we will set up a Flutter project and implement the basic functionalities of a Bitcoin on-chain wallet, like: